rorr73/LifeSOSpy/README.md

 work on the LS-10/LS-20 models.

-The base unit must be connected to your network in order for this library to communicate with it, and the network interface configured as a **TCP Server**.
-This is the default setting when using the HyperSecureLink software included with the alarm system, so if you encounter any issues I would recommend referring to the manual and setting that up first.

-Please note that Serial connections are not currently supported.
+The base unit must be connected to your network in order for this library to communicate with it; serial connections are not currently supported.

-When using this library in your app there are two main classes to choose from:
+When using this library in your app there are three main classes to choose from:

-##### Client
+##### Client / Server

-Allows you to directly issue commands to the alarm system, and attach callbacks to handle any events if needed.
+These two classes allow you to directly issue commands to the alarm system, and attach callbacks to handle any events if needed.

 ##### BaseUnit

-Provides higher level access to the alarm system by managing the Client connection for you.
-It will reconnect on failure, automatically enumerate all attached devices, and monitors the state of the base unit & devices with notification when they change.
+Provides higher level access to the alarm system, managing the Client / Server connection for you.
+It will automatically enumerate all attached devices on connection, monitor the state of the base unit & devices with notification when they change, and automatically attempt reconnection (when running as client).

 This class was created to simplify integration into home automation software.

-## Examples
+## Simple Client Examples

 ###### Display the current mode